Parks & Recreation Coalition of Brookhaven (PARC)

 Volunteer Events

-Lynwood Community Day - Early May
+Lynwood Community Day - annual event in May

-Pedal the Parks - Early May
+Pedal the Parks - annual event in May

-Quarterly Work Days at MCP - Feb 21, STH in March, August and November
+Quarterly Work Days at MCP - February, STH in March, August and November

-Duck Duck Goose - social and race day
+Duck Duck Goose - social and race day - October

 Stormdrain Tagging - held throughout the city